Quantum Circuit Mutants: Empirical Analysis and Recommendations: Background

-Figure~\ref{fig:QuantumCircuit} shows an example of a quantum circuit visually drawn in IBM's quantum circuit composer~\cite{IBMQuantumComposer}.
 It shows the key elements of the circuit having five qubits ($q[0]$ to $q[4]$) and a group of five classical bits, i.e., $c_{5}$.
 A quantum circuit performs computations with quantum gates on qubits.
 A quantum gate takes qubit(s) as inputs and performs computation to alter the state of the quantum circuit.
 If a quantum gate operates on one qubit, we call it a \textit{Single Qubit Gate}, e.g., a Hadamard gate (\textit{H}).
 The Hadamard gate is represented as a square with an \textit{H} in Figure~\ref{fig:QuantumCircuit}, and is the gate used to put a qubit in a superposition state.
 A \textit{Multi-qubit Gate} operates on more than one qubit (e.g., conditional NOT gate (CNOT), where the control qubit is symbolized with a small filled circle, and the target qubit symbolized with a + sign within a circle).
 The conditional gates apply the operation of the gate only when the control qubit state is 1.
 In the case of the CNOT gate, the NOT operation is applied only if the conditional qubit's state is 1, flipping the state of the target qubit.
-At the end of the circuit the measurements are shown.
+At the end of the circuit, the measurements are shown.
 A measurement collapses the state of the qubit into a classical definite state, i.e., the quantum state is translated into a classical state and cannot be translated back to the quantum state.